finos/common-domain-model/documentation/source/documentation.rst

    legalAgreement LegalAgreement (0..1)
    documentationIdentification DocumentationIdentification (0..1)

-Through the ``legalAgreement`` attribute the CDM provides support for implementors to:
+Through the ``legalAgreement`` attribute the CDM provides support for implementors to do the following:

-* Identify some of the key terms of a governing legal agreement such as the agreement identifier, the publisher, the document vintage and the agreement date.
+* Identify some of the key terms of a governing legal agreement such as the agreement identifier, the publisher, the document vintage, and the agreement date.
 * Or, reference the entire legal agreement that is electronically represented in the CDM through a reference key into the agreement instance.

-.. note:: The ``DocumentationIdentification`` attribute is used to map related agreement terms that are embedded as part of an FpML transaction message, such as an ISDA Master Agreement, when those are not modelled or mapped yet in the ``LegalAgreement`` data type.
+.. note:: The ``DocumentationIdentification`` attribute is used to map related agreement terms that are embedded as part of a transaction message converted from another model structure, such as FpML.
+For example, this attribute may reference an ISDA Master Agreement, which are not modelled or mapped in the CDM ``LegalAgreement`` data type.

+Umbrella Agreement
+"""""""""""""""""

-``UmbrellaAgreement`` is used to specify whether Umbrella Agreement terms are applicable, relevant specific language, and underlying entities associated with the umbrella agreement
+``UmbrellaAgreement`` is a data type used to specify whether Umbrella Agreement terms are applicable, relevant specific language, and underlying entities associated with the umbrella agreement.

 The below snippet represents the ``UmbrellaAgreement`` data type.